 Candidates must be well motivated to learn independently but are fully supported throughout the Diploma by a qualified assessor.

 This qualification will provide you with some secure understanding of the knowledge and skills needed when working directly with children or young people in school environments.
 It allows you to achieve at both above and below the level of qualification as Level 4 and Level 2 units have been included.
-This qualification is made up of mandatory and optional units which are based on knowledge and skills and is suitable for teaching assistants, learning support assistants, parent support advisers, learning mentors or those in similar role at level 3.
+This qualification is made up of 16 mandatory units which are based on knowledge and skills and is suitable for teaching assistants, learning support assistants, parent support advisers, learning mentors or those in similar role at level 3.

 You will be expected to work at your own pace under the guidance of your assessor.
 It is important that you set yourself targets to make sure that you progress steadily.

 Your assessor will support you by assessing your practice in the workplace.
 Your portfolio of evidence is fully assessed to ensure that you have covered all the units to a satisfactory standard to complete the qualification.
 Assessment enables the learner’s workplace practice to provide evidence for individual units as well as the whole qualification.
 Methods of assessment could include inference of knowledge from direct observation of practice, witness evidence when directed by the sector skills assessment strategy, professional discussion, reflection on own practice in real work situations, written assignments, learner’s own plans and written records and tasks for knowledge learning outcomes only.
-The qualification will be a pass or refer and all the assessment criteria of the chosen units must be achieved in order to obtain a pass.
+The qualification will be a pass or refer and all the assessment criteria of the units must be achieved in order to obtain a pass.
 Upon completion you will receive a certificate showing all the units achieved.

 Enrolment takes place at the College over a one day session when your levels of literacy and numeracy are checked in order that you can be fully supported to achieve the qualification.
 You will also meet other candidates and a range of Assessors from the Health and Community Studies Department.